dataswift/hatjs-signup/README.md

+This repo is part of a 6 video series about login/signup and CRUD operations using Dataswift's hat-js

+## Description
+A simple React application to login to a Dataswift Account using hat-js

-# Getting Started with Dataswift Auth
+## Getting Started with Dataswift Auth
 ### `npm install`

 ## Create an account